Post-war Britain (1945–1979): India

 In sharp contrast, the British people were disappointed with their humiliation in Mandatory Palestine.
 They had managed to alienate both sides.
 Arabs and Jews had been fighting for years, in nasty conflicts that were still fierce seven decades later.
-The British decided to get out in 1948 so as not to further alienate their very large clientele in the Arab nations.
+The British decided to get out in 1948 so as not to further alienate their very large clientele in the oil-rich Arab nations.

 International relations

 Britain became a founding member of the United Nations during this time and of NATO in 1949.
 Under foreign minister Ernest Bevin, Britain took a strong anti-Soviet position in the emerging Cold War.
 Cooperation with the United States was good, except in the area of nuclear weapons, where president Harry Truman ended cooperation.
 Britain had to develop its own nuclear arsenal, with the first test in 1952.
 Mandatory military service continued, as despite the end of World War II, Britain continued to wage numerous small colonial conflicts around the globe: the Malayan Emergency, 1948–1960, in Kenya against the Mau Mau Uprising (1952–60) and against Egypt in the 1956 Suez Crisis.